AT0myks/reolink-fw-archive/README.md

 If you see a problem or something missing, feel free to open an issue/PR to add/fix things.

+- do not directly edit `README.md`, it is auto-generated from `readme_header.md` and the list of firmwares.
+Edit `readme_header.md` instead
 - `devices.json` can be modified to include a model or hardware version that does not appear yet on the live website (this must be done before adding a firmware for a new device).
 Pick a unique id > 100000 for each model and hardware version